andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 The Crash represents an operation of system crash.
 When its called, the execution of the Idris program should be halted.
 Crashes are compiled for holes in programs.

-The third approach for expression is the approach can be found in the VMDef.
 VMDef is meant to be the closest IR to machine code.
 In VMDef, abstractions are formulated around a list of instructions and registers.
 There are no Let expressions at this level, these are replaced by ``ASSIGN``.
 Case expressions for constructor data does not bind variables, an extra operation is introduced, called ``PROJECT``, which extracts information of the structured data.